gillum14/Linux-Fundamentals/02-Files-and-Directories/notes.md

 ## Overview

-Navigating the Linux file system is a fundamental skill for system administrators and cybersecurity professionals.
-Analysts frequently use these commands to locate logs, configuration files, user directories, and evidence during security investigations.
+Managing files and directories is one of the most fundamental skills in Linux.
+Security analysts routinely create, organize, move, inspect, and remove files while investigating security incidents, reviewing logs, managing scripts, and collecting forensic evidence.

+Understanding how to efficiently navigate and manage the Linux file system is essential when working remotely through a terminal without a graphical user interface.

 ---

 # Why It Matters

-Security analysts routinely work from remote Linux systems without a graphical interface.
-Understanding how to efficiently navigate the filesystem and inspect files is essential when:

-- Investigating security incidents
+Linux file management is used daily in cybersecurity to:

+- Organize investigation artifacts
-- Reviewing log files
+- Review and collect log files
-- Examining user accounts
+- Manage scripts and automation tools
+- Navigate remote systems through SSH
-- Finding configuration files
+- Locate configuration files
-- Collecting forensic evidence
+- Collect and preserve forensic evidence
+- Maintain an organized working environment

 ---

-# pwd
+# Current Working Directory (`pwd`)

-Displays the current working directory.
+Displays the full path of the current working directory.

 ### Syntax